vivekkdagar/Tic-Tac-Toe/README.md

 - `score_card`: Displays game statistics, including total games played, games won, games lost, and draws, in a tabulated format.
 - `greet_user`: Shows a welcome message and the game menu.
 - `add_score`: Updates the global game statistics.

+## 5. Conclusion<a name="conclusion"></a>

+This documentation has provided insights into the Tic Tac Toe project, covering its purpose, installation, usage, and internal workings.
+Whether you're a player or a developer interested in the code, enjoy playing Tic Tac Toe!
+If you have any questions or need further assistance, feel free to ask.